Best Boxing Gloves for Beginners in 2025 – Tested & Reviewed

 About the Author

+My name is Ostap S., and I’ve been boxing for over 10 years as an amateur.
+I’ve trained in different gyms, sparring both with complete beginners and with athletes from the national team.
 Weighing between 89 and 95 kg over the years, I’ve tried different glove sizes and styles.
 My experience showed that for sparring, 16 oz gloves are the sweet spot.
 They protect my hands, but more importantly, they keep my sparring partners safe.
 At around 90 kg, 10 oz gloves feel barely bigger than bare fists, and every shot lands much harsher.
 If someone shows up in 10 oz gloves, I’d think twice before sparring with them.
+There was also a boxer who used to train with us, a guy who had previously fought professionally.
+He always showed up in 18 oz gloves — nearly the size of a head — and we’d do sparring rounds together.
+Even though he weighed around 110 kg, I didn’t worry as much about my own head, because those gloves gave a real sense of protection.
+For everyday training I stick with Velcro-closure gloves — quick to put on and take off without help, even with wraps on.
+My very first gloves, back in school, were old Soviet horsehair models — since then I’ve seen how much boxing gear has evolved and improved.